IIIF/api/source/extension/georef/index.md

 ```

+`[@BERT @JULES @BRYAN]` The paragraphi below will require some real focus.
+If we really have these limits, we may have to say it in the section in pertains to and should/must language.

-This specification expects that a single Image is painted on the Canvas and that the Images contain only a single map depiction.
-When the resource is a Canvas, it expects that the Image within the Canvas and the Canvas itserlf have the same `height` and `width` values.
+This specification expects that a single Image is painted on the Canvas and that the Images contain only a single cartographic depiction/representation.
+When the resource is a Canvas, it expects that the Image within the Canvas and the Canvas itself have the same `height` and `width` values.
 Further, it expects the Canvas or Image Service has only a single Annotation Page in the `annotations` property which supplies the georeferencing information.